mosaic-data-model/mosaic-data-model.github.io/future.md

 limitations on what can be stored, but also clearly identify the stored quantities to ensure a correct interpretation.

+We are currently exploring [H5MD](http://nongnu.org/h5md/draft.html), a proposed HDF5-based format for trajectories that covers a wider range of simulation techniques than Mosaic, but does not by itself provide a description of the molecular system.
+It looks feasible to add a few Mosaic datasets to an H5MD trajectory and obtain a format that fulfills all the requirements discussed above.

 ## Force fields